 Mouse over each board member's image to learn more.

-Gary is the founder and owner of WestHawk Capital, a platform incubator for emerging real estate managers based in Phoenix.
+Gary is the founder of WestHawk Capital, an incubator of emerging real estate investment and development companies.
 Gary was also a Founding Partner of ViaWest Group, a Phoenix-based commercial real estate investment and development firm where he led the capital markets activity from 2003 until early 2020.

 Gary earned a B.A. in Economics from Northwestern University and an MBA in Finance from The Wharton School of the University of Pennsylvania.
 He is fluent in Japanese and proficient in Spanish.
-He is currently active in the Arizona Chapter of the Young Presidents Organization (YPO), serves as the Vice Chair of the Executive Committee of the Urban Land Institute (ULI) Arizona Chapter and is the Chairman of a ULI national product council.
+He is currently active in the Arizona Chapter of the Young Presidents Organization (YPO) and YPO Gold, and is active locally and nationally with the Urban Land Institute (ULI), having served as a product council chair.

 Gary is passionate about improving education in Arizona.
-He leads a real estate industry advocacy group for Expect More Arizona.
-He lives in Phoenix with his wife Julie and their two sons, Zachary and Matthew.
+He led the formation of a real estate industry advocacy group for Education Forward Arizona, which ultimately led to his connection with Read Better Be Better.
+He lives in Phoenix with his wife Julie; their two sons, Zachary and Matthew, are currently attending college.

-Artem Tretiakov is Read Better Be Better’s Volunteer Finance Coordinator and a member of the RBBB Governing Board, addressing a variety of matters including budgeting, accounting, reporting, and internal controls.
+Artem Tretiakov is Read Better Be Better’s Governing Board Treasurer, addressing a variety of matters including budgeting, accounting, reporting, and internal controls.
 Artem has been engaged with the RBBB team since the program started in 2014.